juanberrios/Diminutive-Suffix-Productivity/progress_report.md

 - February 25, 2020.
 - Summary:
   - Over the last two weeks I worked on data acquisition and initial exploration and cleaning.
-I now have access to the complete data set thanks to the [Department's](https://www.linguistics.pitt.edu/) license (shut out to [Dr. Han](https://github.com/naraehan)).
+I now have access to the complete data set thanks to the [Department's](https://www.linguistics.pitt.edu/) license (a shout-out to [Dr. Han](https://github.com/naraehan)).
 The first step was to take a general look at the data set.
 It comes in three formats and is organized in directories by country.
 I will use the lemmatized and POS-tagged format for my project.
 Files come in `.txt` format and they are tab-delimited.
 Samples of the data that look just like the ones I am using are available at the [official website](https://www.corpusdata.org/formats.asp).
 I have also shared a copy in the [data_samples](https://github.com/Data-Science-for-Linguists-2020/Diminutive-Suffix-Productivity/tree/master/data_samples) directory of my repository.
 I have also documented corpus processing in a [Jupyter notebook](https://github.com/Data-Science-for-Linguists-2020/Diminutive-Suffix-Productivity/blob/master/code/corpus_processing.ipynb).
 Thus far, I have created a pipeline for loading the corpus directory for each country, extracting tab-delimited files from them and turn said files into data frames.
 I also removed unnecessary rows such as symbols or redacted information (replaced with '@' in the data set).
 - Sharing plan:
   - I have shared a sample that is in exactly the same format as the licensed data set.
 I am only at liberty to share such a sample due to the nature of the data set's license, but I think it is enough to (i) illustrate what the data looks like and (ii) run my code with it if somebody wishes to do so.
 If interested, members of the Department can also request access to the full data set.
 As for my own license, I am currently deciding between an MIT license and a GNU license.
 - What there is left to do: